 On the east coast, about 40 minutes from Shutters by car, the 'Soup Bowl' at Bathsheba is home to the Caribbean Surfing Championship in early November, and to the south of that the Barbados Windsurfing World Cup is held in January.

 Shopping: Supermarkets, plus a large array of shops and a post office, can be found in both Holetown and Speightstown (both about 10 mins by road).
-There is also a tiny local shop next door to Shutters, and a small convenience store less than 5 minutes walk away.
+There is a small convenience store less than 5 minutes walk away.
 Carlton also has a small fish market where fresh fish is sold daily - ideal for barbeques at home.
 The capital of Barbados, Bridgetown, is about 20-30 minutes away by car and has a craft centre as well as a wealth of duty-free shopping opportunities.

-Eating and drinking - Jefferson, about 3 minutes walk from Shutters does excellent bbq meals on Thursday, Friday and Saturday nights.
-There is a small Barbadian bar (the John Moore bar) about 5 minutes walk from Shutters where you can see dominoes and cards being played with tremendous enthusiasm, or you can watch for the green flash on the horizon as the sun sets.
+Eating and drinking - Lower Carlton is a quiet residential area with plenty of small bars and restaurants within walking distance of the house.
+However, the community comes alive on a Saturday night in the small Karaoke bar adjacent to the house, This is a particularly typical Bajan entertainment for a Saturday night.
+Jefferson, about 3 minutes walk from Shutters does excellent bbq meals on Thursday, Friday and Saturday nights.
+There is a small Barbadian bar (the famous John Moore bar) about 5 minutes walk from Shutters where you can see dominoes and cards being played with tremendous enthusiasm, or you can watch for the green flash on the horizon as the sun sets.

 The coast road is peppered with a range of bars, restaurants and fish-fries; the Cliff restaurant is probably the most expensive contrasting with the Bajan bars serving cheap drinks and excellent local food.
 For specific recommendations see Our Favourites section.